 “The simple fact is that the whole Fourth Gospel is designed to show that its readers can get saved in the same way as the people who got saved in John’s narrative.
 To say anything other than this is to accept a fallacy.
 It is to mistakenly suppose that the Fourth Gospel presents the terms of salvation incompletely and inadequately.
 I sincerely hope no grace person would want to be stuck with a position like that.”

 (Salvation is always obtained through faith.
 I’ve already shown how in John itself there is more that what these cross-less advocates claim.
 Also, due to progressive revelation the content can become clarified.
 All grace people other than the cross-less gospel fringe have this view.
 The simple fact remains is that you go by the latest revelation that you have which in this case is the completed picture.
 It is now an established fact that Jesus Christ the Son of God came in human flesh being fully God and lived a sinless life, died shedding His blood as an atonement for our sin, and not only that but was buried and rose again according to the scriptures that had foretold of it.
 We celebrate Christ’s birth and that fulfillment of prophecy so why not celebrate His completion of what He came to do?
 Why stop at a time pre-cross that only points to something Christ would yet do?
-Just to try to find a minimal boiled down point of the least amount of content one needs to believe??
+Why do that hust to try to find a minimalist boiled down point of the least amount of content one needs to believe??
 That is the wrong type of premise to begin with.)

 Hodges says he wanted people to understand the cross but this is more important: “Very simply it is this: We want people to believe that Jesus guarantees their eternal destiny.
 Of course, we would like them to believe a lot more than this, but this at least must be believed.
 Our failure to clearly define our goal in evangelism can have a negative or impeding effect on our efforts to lead people to simple faith in Christ.”

 (The problem is that Hodges omits the “why and how”.
-It is rather that a shying away from crucial aspects of the good news for today lead to what Hodges is stating that he wants to avoid.
+It is rather that a shying away from crucial aspects of the good news for today leads to what Hodges is stating that he wants to avoid.
 His man on the desert island would not know much at all.)

 Hodges talks about adding to the gospel.
 “But in our own circles, there is a tendency to add theological information to our message of faith.
 Some people even regard belief in the virgin birth as essential to salvation, and in the absence of such belief they would not admit that a person is saved.
 They do this despite the fact that the Gospel of John makes no effort to present this doctrine.”